-MG has applied for patent on a facelift for the MG6.
-The drawings show the sedan version, and earlier on we saw the fastback on spy shots.
-The facelift includes a partly new grille with a larger MG logo, new headlights, a new front bumper, and new rear lights.
-The facelifted MG6 sedan will debut in September on the Chengdu Auto Show and launch on the Chinese car market in Q4.
+New spy shots of the facelifted MG6 testing in China.
+The facelift includes a partly new grille with a larger MG logo, new headlights, a new front bumper with LED lights, a new rear bumper, and new rear lights.
+The facelifted MG6 will debut in September on the Chengdu Auto Show and launch on the Chinese car market in Q4.